XVARY Composite Score

 a 10.2% net margin business can absorb some demand wobble. it cannot absorb endless wobble while keeping a 28.4x multiple.

-tariff and input-cost pressure
+Tariff and input-cost pressure

 tariff pressure is already in management commentary.
 For a global ingredient supplier, cost inflation and compliance costs squeeze the spread between what goes in and what comes out.